mozilla/treeherder/treeherder/client/README.md

     req.send(tjc)
 ```

-If you don't want to use `TreeherderResultCollection` or `TreeherderJobCollection` to build up the data structure to send, build the data structures directly and add them to the collection.:
+If you don't want to use `TreeherderResultCollection` or `TreeherderJobCollection` to build up the data structure to send, build the data structures directly and add them to the collection.

 ```python
     from thclient import TreeherderRequest, TreeherderResultSetCollection